cmcmA20/cubical-mini/CONTRIBUTING.md

 - Avoid creating folders like `Data`, `Records` or `HITs` only for the sake of collecting all the inductive types, records or HITs.
-  When naming new folders, take inspiration in semantics or purpose of the target concept, not in it's Agda syntax.
+  When naming new folders, take inspiration in semantics or purpose of the target concept, not in its' Agda syntax.

 - `Data` is the correct place for common programming data types and their properties.
 If you see that your "data type" is quite general, admits a rich